Workplace Culture: How to Create the Best

 As an employer, ask yourself the following questions:

-- What do you do to show appreciation of your staff?
+2. What do you do to show appreciation for your staff?

-- Do you take action on their feedback and thoughts, do you seek it and value it?
+6. Do you take action on their feedback and thoughts, do you seek them and value it?

-- Do you know what’s in it for them, why do they come to work, what do they want out of it?
+7. Do you know what’s in it for them, why they come to work, and what they want out of it?

-All firms must ensure the leadership team review these points, in order to maximise our staff relationships add commitment.
-When people feel support, their happiness in work is contagious and therefore lifts the energy of the environment.
+All firms must ensure the leadership team review these points, in order to maximise our staff relationships and commitment.
+When people feel support, their happiness at work is contagious and therefore lifts the energy of the environment.
 Not only does this improve the company’s success, but it further strengthens different departments, company ethics and work cultures.
 It’s an instant win-win situation for both employers and employees.

 More often than not, relationships are much stronger when the employer makes themselves readily accessible and approachable.